 Dual refrigeration, and why it changes the diagnosis

 The thing that makes a Sub-Zero a Sub-Zero is dual refrigeration.
-There are two separate sealed systems: one compressor and evaporator for the freezer, a second compressor and evaporator for the fresh-food side.
+There are two separate sealed systems: one compressor and evaporator for the freezer, a second for the fresh-food side.
 They do not share air.
 That is why a Sub-Zero holds humidity better than a one-compressor fridge, and why your produce lasts.

 For repair it matters more than people realize.
 When one side drifts warm and the other stays dead-on, that is not a whole-unit failure.
-It points us at one system: that side’s compressor, its evaporator fan, its thermistor, or a leak in that loop.
+It points at one system: that side’s compressor, its evaporator fan, its thermistor, or a leak in that loop.
 We do not condemn the unit over one warm compartment.

-The electronic control system and its codes
+The control system

-The membrane switch on the panel carries the function keys: unit on and off, ice on and off, warmer and colder, and the door-ajar alarm.
-The 680 and 690 add a bulk-ice key.
 When something reads wrong electrically, the board stores a fault code shown as EC in diagnostic mode.
 We pull those codes before anything comes apart, so we are chasing the part the board is flagging instead of swapping guesses.

 Warranty, and why repair wins